huggingface/blog/gradio-blocks.md

 ### The Gradio Blocks Party

+We're very excited about Gradio Blocks -- and we'd love for you to try it out -- so we are organizing a competition, **the Gradio Blocks Party** (😉), to see who can build the best demos with Blocks.
+By building these demos, we can make state-of-the-art machine learning accessible, not just to engineers, but anyone who can use an Internet browser!

-We're very excited about **Gradio Blocks** -- and we'd love for you to try it out.
-Even if you've never used Gradio before, this is the perfect time to start, because we are throwing a Blocks Party (😉) until the end of May.
-We'll be giving out prizes at the end of the Party for demos built using Blocks.
+Even if you've never used Gradio before, this is the perfect time to start, because the Blocks Party is running until the end of May.
+We'll be giving out 🤗 merch and other prizes at the end of the Party for demos built using Blocks.

 Learn more about Blocks Party here: https://huggingface.co/spaces/Gradio-Blocks/README